-About Printer’s Row
+About Chicago Printer’s Row Real Estate

-If you want to buy a well located condo or loft then the Printer’s Row area of the South Loop should absolutely be considered.
+If you want to buy a well located Chicago condo or loft then the Printer’s Row area of the South Loop should absolutely be considered.
 Locally, Printer’s Row has quite a reputation for drawing eclectic and interesting people into it’s net.
 It’s a little neighborhood where everyone seems to know each other.
 Possibly because on most nights you’ll find half the Printer’s Row residents at nearby Hackney’s Bar chatting over a beer or some dinner.

 Printer’s Row is a fairly small neighborhood south of downtown Chicago that stretches from Congress Parkway on the north to Polk Street on the south and from the Chicago River on the west to Plymouth Court on the east.